 Event sponsoring: Yireo has sponsored dozen of events already, ranging from local usergroups to world-wide events.
 Sponsoring an event normally does not pay off within a reasonable amount of time.
 However, brand building is realized through these sponsorships.
 Because this kind of investment only as a benefit on the long term, it is seen as optional, not as required costs.

+Marketing activities: Yireo tries to create a solid brand.
+While creating software and giving trainings are the things we do (and we do them well), selling those products/services requires marketing and sales activities.
+Investments are made using advertizing, partnerships and rebranding.
 A lot of time, monetary investments are minimized by making less income.
 Less income relates to less work, which consumes less time.
 Thus, time can be spent on different goals like expanding knowledge and open source extensions.